 - Nillumbik Climate Emergency Action Team

-Working hard for my community is important to me and that is why I am running for Council this October.
+Working hard for my community is important to me and that is why I love being a councillor.

 Work and Qualifications

 I graduated from Monash University in 2018 with a Bachelor of Computer Science and I currently work as a web developer at a not-for-profit youth mental health organisation.
 I love my job because it helps me make a difference in the world and I hope I can do the same as a councillor.

 My past working experience includes working in sport, research and with children.
 I have also spent some time assisting with the development of the Bionic Eye for people with vision impairments.

 Outside of politics and work, personal projects have led me to work on study software for students of all ages, screen reading software for people with vision impairments and a number of mobile apps.